Congratulations to the 2018 Inventors of the Year

-The School of Medicine invites colleagues and friends to join us in honoring these two outstanding scientists and celebrate the spirit of innovation at UW Medicine!
+The School of Medicine invites colleagues and friends to join us in honoring the outstanding scientist and celebrate the spirit of innovation at UW Medicine!

 Criteria & Selection Process